apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-connections-on-linux-and-mac-os-x.md

 ## Step 4: Configure the MapR Drill ODBC Driver

 Configure the MapR Drill ODBC Driver for your environment by modifying the `.mapr.drillodbc.ini` configuration file.
 This configures the driver to work with your ODBC driver manager.
-The following sample shows a possible configuration.
+The following sample shows a possible configuration, which you can use as is if you installed the default iODBC driver manager.

 **Example**